 "We are thrilled that the timeline is part of the launch of our 120th anniversary celebrations, as it makes accessible the rich legacy which is foundational to our identity as an organization," says AMITA president Mary Jane Daly MCP ’83.

 “With a major anniversary year, you cannot help but look back and appreciate the women and events that brought you here,” says AMITA volunteer Coleen Smith ’87, who created the timeline with research and review assistance from Carol Hooker ’67 and past AMITA presidents Dorothy Curtis ’73, Susan Kannenberg ’61, Sze-Wen Kuo ’73, Sarah Simon ’72, and Sandra Yulke ’74, SM ’77.
-The project draws heavily on content from AMITA and MIT Museum archives, including the Margaret MacVicar Memorial AMITA Oral History Project, as well as past issues from student newspaper the Tech—which documented, among other milestones, MITWA’s first meeting on December 29, 1899.
+The project draws heavily on content from AMITA and MIT Museum archives, including the Margaret MacVicar Memorial AMITA Oral History Project, as well as past issues from student newspaper the Tech—which documented, among other milestones, MITWA’s first annual meeting, held in December 1900.

 And with 100-plus entries, this is just the start of a repository that will grow each month.
 “With November being an election month, we will be featuring our suffragists, like Florence Luscomb 1909 and Katharine Dexter McCormick 1904, and their work for the 19th Amendment,” Smith notes.
 She looks forward to continuing to uncover stories about the pioneering women who have helped to shape MIT all the way up to the present day.